For small businesses, setting long-term goals is essential for success.

 Many business owners set goals without understanding what they’re working towards or why it matters.
 Success isn’t two profits in a row; it’s much bigger than that.

 We’ve discussed this before when defining your mission or vision statement, but it’s worth revisiting now that you’re thinking about setting long-term goals.
-Success can be defined in any number of ways, but here are a few common measures—
+Success and business growth can be defined in any number of ways, but here are a few common measures—

 - Improved customer satisfaction: Are your customers happy with the products or services they receive?